Independent reference. Not affiliated with any vendor mentioned on this site.

 LogRhythm is the wrong pick for cloud-native, high-cardinality environments where event rates are inherently spiky and where logs originate from APIs and SaaS apps rather than systems and network appliances.
 The MPS model punishes this profile structurally; Datadog or Sentinel typically win cleanly.
 LogRhythm is also wrong for organisations whose detection content investment is built around custom analytics: Splunk's flexibility and content library are unmatched at that profile.

-The 2026 buyer environment is unusually favourable.
-The post-Exabeam-merger talk competitive dynamic has LogRhythm pricing aggressively on new logos and renewals, and quarter-end deal pressure is producing 25-30 percent discounts on previously-list business.
-Buyers in the 2,500-15,000 MPS band who run a competitive process against Sumo Logic or Sentinel are landing materially better terms than the same buyers landed in 2024.
+The 2026 buyer environment generally favours competitive processes.
+Following the LogRhythm-Exabeam merger (announced May 2024, completed July 2024), the combined entity has been positioning aggressively against Splunk, Sentinel, and Sumo Logic on new logos and renewals; quarter-end deal pressure can produce 25-30 percent discounts on previously-list business in the 2,500-15,000 MPS band.
+Buyers running a real competitive process against Sumo Logic or Sentinel land materially better terms than those who go single-source.

 FAQ